 I downloaded the free pattern, and also pulled up the post from Sherri where she makes her block, so I could glean any tips she had when she made it.

 She suggested we scroll through Jackie’s IG feed until we found the tutorial, which really helped me understand how we put these together (that’s a screen shot of her image above), as the pattern is a bit sketchy on details.
-Click on the tutorial link to head over there.
+It can be a bit confusing, but basically she is making enough for 18 pineapple blocks.

 Yellows sewn: check.
 Green pineapple crown sewn: check.